vuestorefront/vue-storefront/packages/core/docs/performance/optimizing-html-and-css.md

 # Optimizing HTML and CSS

-TODO: Add intro
+Big, render blocking css files and extensive DOM is always badly impacting web performance.

+We will share with you some tips how to make things work better

-## Remove unused styles
+## Remove unused styles :ledger:

 Removing unused styles reduces the amount of data needed to be sent through the network and the rendering time because the browser has fewer styles to process.